jmesnil/jmesnil.net/weblog/2013-09-09-writing-a-book-for-oreilly-about-mobile--web-messaging.md

 ---
 layout: post
-title: "Writing a Book for O'reilly about Mobile & Web Messaging"
+title: "Writing a Book for O'Reilly about Mobile & Web Messaging"
 date: '2013-09-09 13:39:35'
 category:
 tags: